akeneo/pim-api-docs/content/resources.md

 Note that the `locale` property is set to `null` in this case.
 :::

-**Product values of a localisable and scopable attribute**
+**Product values of a localizable and scopable attribute**

-The `description` attribute is both scopable and localisable, so it can hold several data values, up to one for each couple of channels and locales.
+The `description` attribute is both scopable and localizable, so it can hold several data values, up to one for each couple of channels and locales.
 ```js
 {
   "description": [